Coombs' method: In practice

 The voting rounds used in the reality television program Survivor could be considered a variation of Coombs' method but with sequential voting rounds.
 Everyone votes for one candidate they support for elimination each round, and the candidate with a plurality of that vote is eliminated.
-A strategy difference is that sequential rounds of voting means the elimination choice is fixed in a ranked ballot Coombs' method until that candidate is eliminated.
+A strategy difference is that sequential rounds of voting mean the elimination choice is fixed in a ranked ballot Coombs' method until that candidate is eliminated.

 Potential for strategic voting

 Like anti-plurality voting, Coombs' rule is extremely vulnerable to strategic voting.
 As a result, it is more often used as an example of a pathological voting rule than a serious proposal.
 The equilibrium position for Coombs' method is extremely sensitive to incomplete ballots and strategic nomination because the vast majority of voters' effects on the election come from how they fill out the bottom of their ballots.
 As a result, voters have a strong incentive to rate the strongest candidates last to defeat them in earlier rounds.